Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

 Data Legend.
-The Acrylic Acid price chart shows the prices in USA Dollar per metric ton (USD/mt) in 6 locations, as follows:
+The chart above shows Acrylic Acid price assessments in USA Dollar per metric ton (USD/mt) in 4 locations, as follows:

 Intratec Primary Commodity Prices